Skip to content

 Definition

 No-clean flux is a soldering flux formulated to leave a small, chemically benign residue that can safely remain on the board after the joint is made.
-It blends a resin or rosin base, a solvent carrier, and a mild activator package, and was developed so assemblers could skip the post-solder wash step entirely without risking long-term corrosion or insulation failures.
-For field repair on mining hardware, that convenience is real, but it comes with trade-offs worth understanding.
+It blends a resin or rosin base, a solvent carrier, and a deliberately mild activator package, and was developed so assemblers could skip the post-solder wash step entirely without risking long-term corrosion or insulation failures.
+For field repair on mining hardware, that convenience is real — but the name oversells the promise, and understanding where "no-clean" breaks down separates clean rework from boards that come back six months later.

 Why "no-clean" is not "never clean"